neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 Enables frontend development tools (HMR, etc) for the `neu run --frontend-lib-dev` command.
 Learn more about frontend framework integration from [here](../getting-started/using-frontend-libraries.md)

+### `cli.projectRunner.projectPath: string`

+Sets the project path of the Project Runner apps.
+This path will be used as the current directory while executing the projectRunner related commands ([initCommand](#cliprojectrunnerinitcommand-string), [devCommand](#cliprojectrunnerdevcommand-string), [buildCommand](#cliprojectrunnerbuildcommand-string)).

+### `cli.projectRunner.initCommand: string`

+A command that gets executed after downloading an app template with the `neu create` command.

+### `cli.projectRunner.devCommand: string`

+This command will run with the `neu run` command to start the Project Runner file.

+### `cli.projectRunner.buildCommand: string`

+The `neu build` command will execute this command before generating the app bundle, so you can generate bundled version of project Runner code.
+Note: Developers are responsible for creating the bundled code in [Project Runner buildPath](#cliprojectrunnerbuildpath) after executing this command.

+### `cli.projectRunner.buildPath: string`

+Location where built backend/projecRunner file(s) will be located after [buildCommand](#cliprojectrunnerbuildcommand-string).
+Files in these folders are copied into distributionPath after `neu build` command.

 ### `cli.distributionPath: string`

 Sets the build path for neu CLI.
 For example, if you need to get the built binaries in `build` folder instead of `dist`, you can set the `distributionPath` as follows: